attilaoroszdev/godoteuconsentparserplugin/README.md

 ## Usage (detailed)

+### Godot wrapper script
 If you don't want to use the singleton directly, have a look at the Godot wrapper script in thje `/gdscript` folder, which makes things more Godot-friendly and, occasionally, user friendly.
 The Godot code is (badly) annotated and (kind of ) self explanatory (but it might not hurt to read the more details stuff below, still).

-You can use the script as is, even AutoLoad it, or modify it, copy/paste parts of it, sue it as an example, inspiration, or even toilet paper, if you print it out.
+You can use the script as is, even AutoLoad it, or modify it, copy/paste parts of it, use it as an example, inspiration, or even toilet paper if you print it out.

 If you want to use the singleton directly, or want to understand better what's happening where (any why), read on...